-- Use only the center trim shield of the disk pack for labeling. - 2.
+- 1. Use only the center trim shield of the disk pack for labeling. - 2.
 Use only labels designed for use as disk pack labels. - 3.
-Do not use grease pencils, crayons, or pencils to write on labels use ball point pens or felt tip pens. - 4.
+Do not use grease pencils, crayons, or pencils to write on labels; use ball point pens or felt tip pens. - 4.
 Write label identification on a label before affixing it to the disk pack.
-In this way there is no danger of your bending the top disk from hand and arm pressure while writing on the label. - Do not apply a new disk pack label over an old one remove the old label first. - 6.
-Do not try to erase the information on a label to correct it remove the label and apply a new one.
+In this way there is no danger of your bending the top disk from hand and arm pressure while writing on the label. - 5.
+Do not try to erase the information on a label to correct it; remove the label and apply a new one. - Do not put notes, markers, identification cards, etc., inside a disk pack.